29th December 2011

 As you’d expect from cheap boots with absolutely no internal structure, these turned from slouchy chic to saggy swashbuckler over the course of a couple of years.
 They showed all sorts of unpleasant watermarks and wear on the shaft, the color was fading, and – best of all – the stitching was coming out at the top.
 Clearly, something had to be done.

-Meanwhile, I was wishing for a great pair of knock-around cognac ankle boots to give my beloved Rachel Comeys a break.
+Meanwhile, I was wishing for a great pair of knock-around cognac ankle boots to give my beloved Rachel Comeys a break (and stand in for the $800 Isabel Marant boots I’d been coveting).
 It finally dawned on me, in a fit of genius, that I have an amazing cobbler and a fashion gambler’s heart (Ha!
 As if.).
 So, I took them to my beloved cobbler Dorian, who turned these:

 …into these: